varunco/DemoGPT/README.md

 # 🚀 DemoGPT

-A full-stack AI-powered chat application built with the MERN stack, designed to simulate a modern conversational AI experience with support for multiple chat threads and scalable backend architecture.
+A full-stack AI-powered chat application built using the MERN stack, featuring real-time AI conversations, multi-threaded chats, and secure user authentication using JWT.

 ---

 ## 🧠 Overview

-DemoGPT allows users to interact with an AI model through a clean and responsive interface.
+DemoGPT is designed to simulate a modern conversational AI platform where users can interact with an AI model in an organized and scalable way.
-It supports creating, managing, and deleting chat threads while maintaining a smooth user experience.

-The project is structured to be easily extendable, with upcoming support for authentication and persistent storage.
+With the addition of JWT authentication, the app now supports secure user sessions and lays the foundation for personalized chat experiences.

 ---

 ## ✨ Features

-* 💬 Real-time AI chat interaction
+* 💬 AI-powered chat (Groq API)
-* 🧵 Multiple conversation threads
+* 🧵 Multiple chat threads
-* 🗑️ Delete chat functionality
+* 🗑️ Delete conversations
+* 🔐 JWT-based Authentication (Login / Signup)
+* 👤 User-specific session handling
-* ⚡ Fast frontend using Vite + React
+* ⚡ Fast and responsive UI (React + Vite)
-* 🔌 RESTful backend using Node.js & Express
+* 🔌 RESTful backend (Node.js + Express)
-* 🧠 LLM integration (Groq API)
-* 📁 Modular and scalable code structure
+* 📁 Modular project structure

 ---

-## 🔐 Upcoming Features
+## 🔐 Authentication

-* ✅ JWT Authentication (login/signup system)
-* 👤 User-specific chat history
-* 🗄️ Database integration (MongoDB)
-* 🌐 Deployment (Vercel / Render)
-* 📱 Improved responsive design
+This project uses **JWT (JSON Web Tokens)** for authentication:

+* Users can sign up and log in
+* Tokens are generated on login
+* Protected routes validate user identity
+* Middleware ensures secure access to APIs

 ---